 Fast-forwarding to today, the glass on this project looks as good as it did on day one and it’s still very much in style.
 The big difference is the use of etched glass on the exterior has taken off.
 Architects all over the globe now see the value in using etched glass and thanks to the quality produced by Walker Glass, their Textures® line is a leader in that effort.

 “To visit the INRS site and see the glass now is always a pleasure.
 It has stood the test of time and really tells a great story about our glass and our manufacturing process.”
 Deschamps said.

 So as 2016 gets into full swing, the evolution of glass products continue.
 For Walker’s Deschamps that work is never done.

 “We pride ourselves on always being ahead of the curve.
 Back then it was getting our Textures line out and into different settings like INRS and their exterior and the #1 surface.
-Now it’s products like our AviProtek® Bird Friendly Glass or our Transition glass that continue to push the envelope and provide the architectural community the materials they want and need to design the buildings of their dreams.”
+Now it’s products like our AviProtek® Bird Friendly Glass that continue to push the envelope and provide the architectural community the materials they want and need to design the buildings of their dreams.”